 Bacteria and Bacterial Fermentation

 - The most important bacteria involved in bacterial fermentation are the Lactobacillaceae (lactobacillus is part of this group of bacteria).
 They produce Lactic Acid.

 - Most important bacteria for fruit juice and alcohol ferments are the Acetobacter bacteria.
 They produce Acetic Acid.

 - Both of these types of bacteria help to impart a sour taste to foods.

 Yeasts and Yeast Metabolism

-- Even though there are several hundred species of yeasts that have been identified, the most "Beneficial Yeasts" are from the Saccharomyces family, especially ....
+- There are several hundred species of yeasts that have been identified, but the most "Beneficial Yeasts" are from the Saccharomyces family, especially ....
 S. Cerevisiae.

 - These are the yeast responsible for making Wine, Beer, and Bread.

-- Yeast metabolism occurs when these yeast are feeding on sugar and this
+- Yeast metabolism occurs when yeast feed on sugar and this

 Molds and Moldy Food